idealistworld/hulio/README.md

 ## How We Built hulio and Future Plans
-hulio is currently comprised of the [website](https://hulio.app/), the web extension and a simple express postgresql backend hosted on heroku.
+hulio is currently comprised of the [website](https://hulio.app/), the chrome extension, and a simple express postgresql backend hosted on heroku.
 The file structure can be seen below:

 ```
 /website ## hulio.app website